dereuromark/CakePHP-HybridAuth/README.md

 bin/cake migrations migrate -p ADmad/HybridAuth
 ```

-to generate the `social_profiles` tabel using a migration file provided with
+to generate the `social_profiles` table using a migration file provided with
 the plugin.

 Usage